 CDC recommends that everyone 6 months of age and older get a seasonal flu vaccine.

 - Protecting Against the Flu: Advice for Caregivers of Young Children

 Research has shown that children less than 5 years of age are at high risk of serious flu-related complications.

 - Stopping Germs at Home, Work and School

 - Snort.
 Sniffle.
 Sneeze.
 Antibiotics are not always the answer!

-Explains why antibiotics don't work for a cold or the flu.
+Explains why antibiotics will not cure a cold or the flu.

 School Materials and Posters